YCRC Return To Play Protocol

 - Entrance, exit, and directional signs will be placed on doors and floors to indicate traffic flow throughout the facility and must be adhered to at all times

-- Access to the facility is limited to thirty (30) minutes before and twenty (20) minutes after the scheduled ice time.
+- Access to the facility is limited to fifteen (15) minutes before and fifteen (15) minutes after the scheduled ice time.
 Failure to vacate the facility within the allocated time limit will result in an additional arena facility rate charge.
 A 15 minute arena charge will be invoice for every 5 minutes patrons exceed their time limit.

 - All users are strongly encouraged to come fully dressed, minus helmets and skates.

 - With the exception of guardians who are assisting children with dressing, spectators must report directly to a designated viewing area and should only leave their seats to use the washroom or arena concession.
-Spectators assisting children must report to designated viewing area immediately after children are dressed.
+Spectators assisting children in the dressing room must report to designated viewing area immediately after children are dressed.

 - Washrooms directly off the viewing area are available for spectator use.
 Maximum of two individuals per restroom.